ptheywood/gtc-2019-talk/presentation.md

 We then implemented these models using FLAME GPU, by describing the state machine and providing simple C code for each behaviour.

+So for instance the car following model is implemented in one of the agent functions.

 ---